 You wouldn’t feed raw chicken to your pet for fear of food-borne illness like salmonella, and the same rules apply to raw shrimp.
 Be sure that when offering shrimp to your dog that it’s properly prepared and fully cooked to avoid the risk of food poisoning or other illness.

 You’ll also want to take your dog’s unique health and dietary needs into consideration before handing over some shrimp.
 Dogs who are overweight or diabetic, or that who circulatory issues, shouldn’t be fed shrimp.
 Shrimp is a type of fatty seafood that’s high in cholesterol, which can contribute to circulatory complications such as hyperlipidemia, marked by a high lipid/fat content in your pet’s blood.
 Of course, one or two small shrimp probably won’t hurt your pooch, but as a general rule of thumb, maintaining a reduced fat and lower cholesterol diet is recommended for dogs dealing with these types of health issues.
 Other dogs who should avoid shrimp are those with thyroid conditions, as shellfish are a common source of dietary iodine, which can worsen an existing condition.

 Lastly, just as many humans are allergic to seafood, there’s always the possibility that you’ll discover that your dog is, too.
-While it’s not particularly common—foods generally account for only ten percent of allergies in dogs—any dog can have a genetic predisposition to food allergies or sensitivities, so limit shrimp for your dog and keep a close eye on them to ensure there are no symptoms of an allergic reaction.
+However, foods generally account for only ten percent of allergies in dogs.
+While it’s not particularly common, any dog can have a genetic predisposition to food allergies or sensitivities, so limit shrimp for your dog and keep a close eye on them to ensure there are no symptoms of an allergic reaction.